rob-broadley/devenv/README.md

 ### First Run
+To perform the required initial setup:
-From powershell run: `wsl --distribution devenv`, then once inside WSL run `initial-setup` and follow the instructions.
+- From powershell run: `wsl --distribution devenv`.
+- Once inside WSL run `initial-setup` and follow the instructions.

-Once the initial-setup script is complete, run `exit` to return to powershell.
+- `exit` to return to powershell.

-Next you must terminate the WSL distribution with `wsl --terminate devenv`.
+- Terminate the WSL distribution with `wsl --terminate devenv`.

 When you next enter the devenv WSL distribution it will be ready for use.